 has a well‐defined organizational structure in which the authority and responsibility for administering continuing education and/or training activities, courses, or programs is assigned to a particular unit; and

-has its educational activities, courses, or programs administered by an individual or group that can ensure that the requirements of this IECEx OD521 are met; and
+has its educational activities, courses, or programs administered by an individual or group that can ensure that the requirements of this IECEx OD521 are satisfied; and

-has written policies and processes that are compliant with this IECEx OD521, and define the organizational unit that seeks RTP status.
+has written policies and processes that are compliant with this IECEx OD521 and define the organizational unit that seeks RTP status.
 Applicants may apply on behalf of the entire organization, or a specific unit or department within the organization.
 An RTP shall operate under a single set of policies and processes, with authority, responsibility, and administrative control over the learning events offered under its auspices.
 Large, complex organizations and organizations with multiple geographic units may encompass several distinct RTPs, each of which may need to apply separately for IECEx RTP status.

-NOTE – In situations where the management of ongoing compliance with this IECEx Operational Document for multiple training provider sites is conducted by a Head Office or similar it is expected that this ‘office’ would apply and maintain RTP status on behalf of the sites that need to be listed.
+NOTE: In situations where the management of ongoing compliance with this IECEx Operational Document for multiple training provider sites is conducted by a Head Office or similar it is expected that this ‘office’ would apply and maintain RTP status on behalf of the sites that need to be listed.
 It is also expected that the ‘office’ will conduct internal audits of the listed sites.

-Any recognition granted to an organization will be on the basis of a review of evidence of:
+Any recognition granted to an organization (that may be an individual if the individual can satisfy all requirements specified in this Operational Document) will be on the basis of a review of evidence of:

-the organization’s management systems
+the organization’s management systems;

-levels of expertise in Ex of the organization and staff employed or contracted to provide Ex training services
+levels of expertise in Ex of the organization and staff employed or contracted to provide Ex training services;

-levels of training / education expertise, qualifications and experience of staff employed or contracted to provide Ex training
+levels of training / education expertise, qualifications and experience of staff employed or contracted to provide Ex training;

-their processes for selecting, maintaining and developing staff or contractors providing Ex training services; and
+their processes for selecting, maintaining and developing staff or contractors providing Ex training services

-their capability to provide or access suitable training material.
+their capability to provide or access suitable training material;

+at least two (2) recommendations from clients of provision of Ex training, and

+suitable training facilities.

 Whilst the RTPP does not apply to the content of training material it is expected that, for relevance, the RTP’s training material shall reflect the requirements of IEC TC 31 publications as a minimum.
 Similarly, the scope and content of training material need not be aligned with nor guided by IECEx OD 504 but shall not be in conflict with OD 504.
 However, training courses which are identified as being aligned to IECEx Units of Competence shall have, as a minimum, content aligned to and guided by IECEx OD 504.

-An RTP may issue, in addition to other documents unique to their organization or other parties, some form of a ‘record of attendance’.
-The content and format should be established by IECEx Management Committee (ExMC) to ensure consistency in any disclaimer or limitation statements and determination concerning use or not of the IECEx logo.
+An RTP may issue, in addition to other documents unique to their organization or other parties, some form of a ‘record of attendance’ at training with an RTP.
+To ensure consistency of format, clarity of information to the market and correct use of the IECEx logo such records of attendance issued by RTPs shall use the template developed by ExPCC WG4 and available on request from the IECEx Secretariat as the latest version.

-NOTE The format is currently under development in IECEx

 The subcontracting of training provision services by RTPs is not permitted.
 The use of contracted resources under the full control of the recognised organisation is however permitted where the same policies and processes for selecting, monitoring, and evaluating employee instructors are also used for non‐employee instructors.

-The requirements of ISO / IEC 17024 with respect to the separation of training provision and competence assessment functions apply to all RTPP applicants.
+The requirements of ISO / IEC 17024 with respect to the separation of “Ex training” provision and competence assessment functions apply to all RTPP applicants.

-Recognition process
+6 Recognition process